An effective $\boldsymbol{\Lambda}$-Szekeres modelling of the local Universe with Cosmicflows-4: An effective model for the local Universe

 Here, our main interest lies within the differential expansion field within our local Universe, which ultimately determines the observed PVs in the CF4 catalogue.
 Interestingly, we find that within the smoothed CF4 reconstruction, the correction to the Hubble field induced by the exact deviations predicted by the $\Lambda$-Szekeres model $D^{(H)}$ with respect to the quasilocal average $H_q$ are negligible if compared to the corrections induced when considering $H_q$ alone.
 In particular, if we consider $H = H_0 + \delta H_q + D^{(H)} = H_q + D^{(H)}$, we have $D^{(H)}/H_0 \ll \delta H_q /H_0$\footnote{ Here, we have not specified the cosmological parameters of the underlying background.
 Thus, the ratios of expansion rates represent the natural observable within the model. }.
 Therefore, we can \emph{effectively} neglect the $D^{(H)}$ term within the map when describing the expansion field, as it only generates higher order contributions.

-In Fig.~\ref{fig:Hq_all_planes}, we plot, in the three fundamental planes, the ratio between the reconstructed quasilocal expansion field, $H_q$, and the underlying Hubble parameter, $H_0$.
+In Fig.~\ref{fig:Hq_all_planes}, we plot the ratio between the reconstructed quasilocal expansion field, $H_q$, and the underlying Hubble parameter, $H_0$, in the three fundamental planes.
 We find predicted variations in the Hubble field absolute magnitude of up to 10\%, with a non-trivial spatial profile ultimately reflecting the anisotropy and inhomogeneity of the local cosmic web.
 In particular, along the SGX–SGY and SGX–SGZ planes, we observe an essentially dipole-like feature in the expansion field, which is absent in the SGY–SGZ plane, further highlighting the directional dependence of the local Hubble flow within the local Universe.
-Moreover, we note that this behaviour is consistent with recent independent analyses reporting a dipole-like pattern in the local expansion field inferred from CF4 data~\citep{Salzano_2025}.
+Moreover, we note that this behaviour is consistent with recent independent analyses reporting a dipole-like pattern in the local expansion field inferred from CF4 data~\citep{Salzano_2025,Kalbouneh_2025}.

 We emphasise the quasilocal nature of the reconstructed field, $H_q$, which represents a weighted spatial average of the underlying expansion rate.
 As a result, the correspondence between $H_q$ and the actual matter distribution is spatially smoothed, leading to a local offset between the position of a structure and the associated variation in $H_q$.
 For instance, a void would induce higher $H_q/H_0$ values, but the corresponding maximum typically occurs displaced from the void’s geometric centre due to the spatial averaging and binning processes.
 Therefore, although a correspondence between the features of $H_q$ and the underlying physical structures exists, caution must be exercised when interpreting this relation directly.